Only in Mage Pro.Try our fully managed solution to access this advanced feature.

 Overview

 Microsoft Fabric Warehouse is a fully managed, cloud-native data warehouse built on Azure Synapse SQL.
 It provides enterprise-grade performance, scalability, and security for your data analytics workloads.
-This integration allows you to connect to Microsoft Fabric Data Warehouse using Azure AD Service Principal authentication and perform SQL operations directly from Mage pipelines.Add credentials
+This integration allows you to:- Connect to Microsoft Fabric Data Warehouse using Azure AD Service Principal authentication (with optional token-based auth via

 - Create a new pipeline or open an existing pipeline.